pubnub/pubnub-mcp-server/resources/sdk_docs/go_channel-groups.md

 # Channel Groups API for Go SDK

-Channel groups let you bundle many channels under a single group name for subscription.
-You can't publish to a channel group; publish to individual channels instead.
+Channel groups let you bundle many channels under a single name and subscribe to them to receive messages from all included channels.

+##### Channel group operations
+- You can't publish to a channel group; only subscribe to it.
+Publish to individual channels instead.

 ## Add channels to a channel group

+##### Requires Stream Controller add-on
-Requires Stream Controller add-on (enable in Admin Portal).
+Enable the Stream Controller add-on for your key in the Admin Portal.

 Adds channels to a channel group.

-- Limit: up to 200 channels per API call.

 ### Method(s)
+Maximum number of channels: up to 200 channels per API call.

 ```
 `1pn.AddChannelToChannelGroup().